amit1github/amit1github/README.md

 ## Technical Expertise

-- **Languages:** Proficient in <u>Node.js, Express, MongoDB, JavaScript, and MySQL, </u> enabling adaptability to various project requirements.
+- **Languages:** Proficient in *Node.js, Express, MongoDB, JavaScript, and MySQL,* enabling adaptability to various project requirements.
 - **Backend Development:** Experienced in developing scalable and secure backend systems using Node.js, Express, and MongoDB.
 I build <b>RESTful APIs, microservices & web applications</b>.
 - **Database Management:** Well-versed in designing and optimizing database schemas, with expertise in NoSQL databases such as MongoDB and SQL databases like MySQL.
 - **API Integration:** Proficient in <b>integrating third-party APIs,</b> ensuring seamless communication between different systems and services.